adithyaav27/data-512-final-project/README.md

 - [Q2.png](https://github.com/adithyaav27/data-512-common-analysis/blob/main/Images/Q2.png) : This is a graphical representation that illustrates the spatial distribution of wildfires in relation to Farmington, NM, spanning the years 1963 to 2020.
 - [Q3.png](https://github.com/adithyaav27/data-512-common-analysis/blob/main/Images/Q3.png) : This is a graph illustrating the comparison between the estimated yearly smoke levels and the annual Air Quality Index (AQI) during fire seasons, spanning from 2005 to 2020.
 - [Step 3 Report.pdf](https://github.com/adithyaav27/data-512-common-analysis/blob/main/Step%203%20Report.pdf) This is a document containing in-depth analysis of the initial trio of diagrams presented, accompanied by a commentary reflecting on the findings.

+## Conclusion
+In summary, from the three analyses conducted:
+- Correlation Analysis: We found a strong positive correlation between smoke estimates and mortality rates, suggesting that higher smoke exposure might lead to increased mortality rates.
+Conversely, a significant negative correlation between smoke estimates and fertility rates indicates that increased smoke exposure could be linked to lower fertility rates.
+- Lag Analysis: The strongest impact of smoke on health indicators is observed immediately (lag 0), indicating that the effects of smoke exposure are more pronounced in the short term.
+- Regression Analysis: The regression models show a strong and statistically significant relationship between higher smoke estimates and increased mortality rates.
+In contrast, a moderately negative, yet significant, relationship is observed between smoke estimates and fertility rates, suggesting that increased smoke exposure may negatively impact fertility.
+This gives us an idea about the future trends of the impact.
+-
+Overall, these analyses collectively suggest that smoke exposure has a significant, immediate, and potentially lasting impact on key health outcomes, highlighting the importance of addressing smoke exposure in public health initiatives.